reevafaisal/Portfolio/README.md

 ## Publications and Presentations

-**Faisal R**, Omar C. From Holes To Whole: Building A Guided Experience for Functional Programming in Hazel.
+- **Faisal R**, Omar C. *From Holes To Whole: Building A Guided Experience for Functional Programming in Hazel*.
 Invited for poster presentation at Explore CS Research Showcase, April 10, 2025

-Ahmed KS, **Faisal R**, Ali MM, Virani SS, Marcinak CT, Zafar SN.
-Predicting Post-discharge Infection: A Machine Learning-driven Composite Outcome Model for Patients Undergoing Pancreatectomy.
+- Ahmed KS, **Faisal R**, Ali MM, Virani SS, Marcinak CT, Zafar SN. *Predicting Post-discharge Infection: A Machine Learning-driven Composite Outcome Model for Patients Undergoing Pancreatectomy*.
 Submitted to the American College of Surgeons’ Clinical Congress 2025

 ---